tmatofa/quickstart-eks-cdk-python/README.md

 1. Observability
     1. CloudWatch Container Insights - Metrics
     1. CloudWatch Container Insights - Logs
-    1. (Optional) AWS managed ElasticSearch - Logs
+    1. (Optional) AWS managed OpenSearch (successor to Elasticsearch) and OpenSearch Dashboards (successor to Kibana) - Logs
-        1. If you flip `deploy_managed_elasticsearch` to True this creates a new managed Amazon Elasticsearch Domain behind a private VPC endpoint as well as a fluent-bit DaemonSet to ship all your container logs there - including enriching them with the Kubernetes metadata using the kubernetes fluent-bit filter.
+        1. If you flip `deploy_managed_opensearch` to True this creates a new managed Amazon OpenSearch Domain behind a private VPC endpoint as well as a fluent-bit DaemonSet to ship all your container logs there - including enriching them with the Kubernetes metadata using the kubernetes fluent-bit filter.
-        1. Note that this provisions a single node 10GB managed Elasticsearch Domain suitable for a proof of concept.
+        1. Note that this provisions a single node 10GB managed OpenSearch Domain suitable for a proof of concept.
 To use this in production you'll likely need to edit the `es_capacity` section of `cluster-bootstrap/cdk.json` to scale this out from a capacity and availability perspective.
-For more information see https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/sizing-domains.html.
+For more information see https://docs.aws.amazon.com/opensearch-service/latest/developerguide/sizing-domains.html.
-        1. Note that this provisions an Elasticsearch and Kibana that does not have a login/password configured.
+        1. Note that this provisions an OpenSearch and OpenSearch Dashboards that does not have a login/password configured.
 It is secured instead by network access controlled by it being in a private subnet and its security group.
-While this is acceptable for the creation of a Proof of Concept (POC) environment, for production use you'd want to consider implementing Cognito to control user access to Kibana - https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html#fgac-walkthrough-iam
+While this is acceptable for the creation of a Proof of Concept (POC) environment, for production use you'd want to consider implementing Cognito to control user access to OpenSearch Dashboards - https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-walkthrough-iam.
     1. (Optional) (Temporarily until the AWS Managed Prometheus/Grafana are available) a self-managed Prometheus and Grafana - Metrics
         1. If you flip `deploy_kube_prometheus_operator` to True this will deploy the kube-prometheus Operator (https://github.com/prometheus-operator/kube-prometheus) which deploys you a Prometheus on your cluster that will collect all your cluster metrics as well as a Grafana to visualize them.
         1. You can adjust the disk size of these in `cluster-bootstrap/cdk.json` with `prometheus_disk_size`, `alertmanager_disk_size` and `grafana_disk_size`.